-- The Group announced on 15 March 2021 its intention to pursue a Scheme of Arrangement for CCD (the Scheme), under Part 26 of the Companies Act 2006, in relation to potential redress claims arising from customer creditworthiness complaints based on historical lending in CCD prior to 17 December 2020. - The Group announced on 10 May 2021 the result of the operational review of CCD and it was with regret that the Group confirmed its decision to withdraw from the home credit market and place the business into managed run-off or consider a disposal (the wind-down).
+- The Group announced on 15 March 2021 its intention to pursue the Scheme, under Part 26 of the Companies Act 2006, in relation to potential redress claims arising from customer creditworthiness complaints based on historical lending in the Company prior to 17 December 2020. - The Group announced on 10 May 2021 the result of the operational review of CCD and it was with regret that the Group confirmed its decision to withdraw from the home credit market and place the business into managed run-off or consider a disposal (the wind-down).